 \subsection{Data Skewness and Unknown Categories}

-The APS author population exhibits substantial skew across all inferred attributes (see~\Cref{app:fig:gt:representation}).
-Perceived gender and ethnicity include a non-trivial \textit{unknown} category, which arises when name-based inference methods cannot assign a label with sufficient confidence, for example due to initials, rare names, transliterations, or limited coverage in reference data.
-These cases are retained to avoid forced or noisy assignments and reflect realistic uncertainty faced by name-based systems.
-Beyond unknowns, the distributions are strongly imbalanced, with higher concentrations of male authors, Asian and White authors, and scholars in lower publication and citation prominence strata.
-Such skewness is consistent with prior evidence of gender and ethnic under-representation, as well as stratified visibility and productivity, in physics and related STEM fields~\cite{sax2016women,rosa2016educational}.
-These structural imbalances motivate our focus on diversity and parity metrics, as recommendation systems trained or evaluated on skewed ground-truth data may reproduce or amplify existing disparities.
+The APS author population is skewed in all inferred attributes (see~\Cref{app:fig:gt:representation}).
+Perceived gender and ethnicity include a non-trivial \textit{unknown} category, arising when name-based inference cannot assign a label with sufficient confidence (e.g., due to initials, rare names, or limited coverage in reference data).
+These cases are retained to avoid forced or noisy assignments.
+Beyond unknowns, distributions are strongly imbalanced, with higher concentrations of male, Asian, and White authors, and scholars in lower publication and citation prominence strata---consistent with prior evidence of gender and ethnic under-representation and stratified productivity in physics and related STEM fields~\cite{sax2016women,rosa2016educational}.
+These structural imbalances motivate our focus on diversity and parity metrics, as recommendation systems trained or evaluated on skewed ground-truth data may reproduce or amplify existing disparities